 Chocolate-covered strawberries.
 In an ice cube tray.
 Isn’t this just the cutest idea ever?

 I discovered this clever recipe on Pinterest awhile back and made it recently for a wine tasting I attended.
 They are super easy to make and quite inexpensive.
 I paid less than $5 for a whole tray of these delectable treats.
-These are the perfect little snacks for a spa night, wine tasting, or baby shower.
+These are the perfect little snacks for any of the following get-togethers:

 I was a little leery about popping these out of the ice cube tray, fearing that they would stick or fall apart completely, but I had no problem at all.
 The trick is to refrigerate them long enough so they set – at least an hour.